 How Local Champion works

-Local champion status seems to be achieved by having the most transactions (over an unknown time period) of anyone also playing the local champion game.
+Local Champion status seems to be achieved by having the most transactions (over an unknown time period) of anyone also playing the local champion game.

-The app also contains a neat ‘Places Nearby’ map view of merchants, showing how many transactions it would take to become local champion with them.
+The app keeps tally of how many transactions you have left to go before gaining Local Champion status.
+It also contains a neat Places Nearby map view of merchants.
+This feature shows how many transactions it would take to become the Local Champion with them.

-As I mentioned before, the game is based on the number of transactions at a given location in the 30 day period, and then points are awarded based on your dollar spend.
+As I mentioned before, the game is based on the number of transactions at a given location in the 30-day period.
+Then points are awarded based on your dollar spend.

 First, you could go hard and try and get Local Champion status more quickly by adding more transactions to your account for a location you’ve selected to play at, over and above your everyday spend.

-The Local Champion is super-personalised so I can make it work easily, by both selecting the right retailers to play at, and then adjusting my behaviour a little to gain the extra points.
+Local Champion is super-personalised so that you can make it work easily.
+You can do so by both selecting the right retailers to play at, and then adjusting your behaviour a little to gain the extra points.

-2. Of these customers, they need to be using an American Express-issued personal card to play
+- Of these customers, they need to be using an American Express-issued personal card to play

 Cards that work with Local Champion